asanrom/Smogon-Stats-Viewer/README.md

 Smogon Usage Stats Viewer
 ====================

 This project is a viewer of [Pokemon Usage Stats (Smogon)](http://www.smogon.com/stats/) made in HTML5, CSS3 and Javascript.
-You can use it to visualize Smogon stats in a more visual (they are displayed in text files) and sorted format.
+You can use it to visualize Smogon stats in a more visual (they are displayed as text files) and sorted format.

 Installation
 ------------